Various Yii 3.0 related documentation

 }

-Since it’s yiisoft/injector that instantiates and calls action handler, it checks the constructor and method argument types, get dependencies of these types from a container and pass them as arguments.
+Since it’s yiisoft/injector that instantiates and calls action handler, it checks the constructor and method argument types, gets dependencies of these types from a container and passes them as arguments.
 That’s usually called auto-wiring.
-It happens for sub-dependencies as well, that’s if you don’t give dependency explicitly, container would check if it has such a dependency first.
+It happens for sub-dependencies as well, that’s if you don’t give dependency explicitly, the container would check if it has such a dependency first.
 It’s enough to declare a dependency you need, and it would be got from a container automatically.